Akkul9/SoC-Design-Planning/README.md

  Important LINUX Commands
-</p> 1. cd : It is used to change the current working directory.
+1. cd : It is used to change the current working directory.
-</p> 2. ls : It lists the contents of a directory.
+2. ls : It lists the contents of a directory.
-</p> 3.ls -ltr : It lists the contents of a directory in long format, sorted by modification time in reverse order (oldest first).
+3. ls -ltr : It lists the contents of a directory in long format, sorted by modification time in reverse order (oldest first).
-</p> 4.ls --help: It displays a help message with a list of options and usage information for the "ls" command.
+4. ls --help: It displays a help message with a list of options and usage information for the "ls" command.
 Note : You can give any command name and then type "--help" to get info about that command.</p>
-</p> 5.cd : Using this command we can move in both ways in the directory tree.</p>
+5. cd : Using this command we can move in both ways in the directory tree.</p>
-</p> 6.clear: It clears the terminal screen.
+6. clear: It clears the terminal screen.
+7. pwd: Displays the current working directory path.
+8. mkdir: Creates a new directory.
+9. rm: Removes files or directories.
+10. touch: Creates an empty file or updates the timestamp of an existing file.

  ### **Now, moving to the work directory where all files related to the workshop are stored**,use the follwoing commands
     cd Desktop